 Size matters

-The truth is, I’ve never own a pair of shoes so perfectly fitted, prior to this experiment of mine.
-If you want to ask somebody: ‘what’s the ultimate satisfaction feels like’, ask me.
-Man, I’m almost not able to explain that to you!
+The truth is, I'd never had shoes that fit so perfectly before this little experiment of mine.
+If you want to ask someone, "What is the ultimate satisfaction?" ask me.
+Man, I can hardly explain it to you!

-What’s crucial is the flow.
-The flow is everything.
-I took it from the music industry.
-What you looking for in music is: the health, the beauty, the truth.
-Whenever I mention spirituality in shoemaking, that’s what it comes to.
+Flow is the most important thing.
+Flow is everything.
+I got this from the music industry.
+In music, you look for: health, beauty, truth.
+Every time I mention spirituality in shoemaking, that's exactly what I'm talking about.

-The health.
-When you hear the sound and you know it comes from the right place.
-Your body works just fine and you produce the sound in no harm ways.
+Health.
+When you hear a sound and know it's coming from the right place.
+Your body is functioning properly, and the sound is produced without any harm.

-The truth.
+Truth.
 That irreplaceable factor.
-The most important one.
-The greatest.
-The most looking after for.
-It’s when you listen to the sound and think to yourself: ‘Man, I get that.
-I get that alright.’
+The most important.
+The most wonderful.
+The most cherished.
+It's when you listen to a sound and think to yourself, "Man, I get it.
+I get it without a problem."

-That’s an exaggeration, for sure.
-But this statement in its core tells you where I stand.
-The search for that perfect fit was the engine of my initial interest in last making.
-It was clear to me that ‘bespoke’ means exactly that.
-So the fit is king.
-Idea for given pair of shoes would be the queen then.
-At the very end, it’s also about the looks.
+That's certainly an exaggeration.
+But that statement, in its essence, says where I stand.
+The search for the perfect fit was the driving force behind my initial interest in bespoke shoemaking.
+It was clear to me that "bespoke" meant exactly that.
+So, fit is paramount, the king.
+The idea behind a pair of shoes would then be the queen.
+At the end of the day, appearance also matters.

 Next